yellows8/3ds_homemenuhax/README.md

 * "THEMEDATA_PATH={*decompressed* regular theme body_LZ filepath}" Build hax with the specified theme, instead of using the "default theme" one.
 Also note that compression during building takes a *lot* longer with this.
 This option is *not* recommended, use the LOADOTHER_THEMEDATA option instead.
 * "LOADOTHER_THEMEDATA=1" When doing RET2MENU, re-run the theme-loading Home Menu code with different extdata file-paths(BGM file-paths are not changed).
 This allows loading actual themes while menuhax is installed.
 * "ENABLE_IMAGEDISPLAY=1" Instead of doing a DMA-copy to the top-screen framebuffers from other data in VRAM resulting in junk being displayed, DMA from data in this payload.
 Framebuffer format is the same as usual: 240x400 byte-swapped RGB8(http://3dbrew.org/wiki/GPU/External_Registers#Framebuffer_color_formats).
 If 3D stereoscopy isn't used by the image, the 3D-right image should be the same as the 3D-left.
 The original "data in this payload" is just the end of the payload, with the data copied from VRAM+0(which is where the framebuf data comes from when ENABLE_IMAGEDISPLAY isn't used).
 * "ENABLE_IMAGEDISPLAY_SD=1" Only used if ENABLE_IMAGEDISPLAY was specified.
 Overwrite the raw image-display data in the payload, with the data from SD "/menuhax_imagedisplay.bin", if the data from SD is loaded successfully.
 The format is the same described above.
 The first 0x46500-bytes are for the 3D-left, the 0x46500-bytes after that are for the 3D-right.
 The size of this file on SD should be 0x8ca00-bytes(0x46500*2), but if it's smaller only part of the image-data in this payload will be overwritten.
+Note that the manager app includes functionality for handling this file.

+Building the menuhax_manager app requires zlib, handled the same way as hbmenu.
+Lodepng(https://github.com/lvandeve/lodepng) is also required: you must manually create a "menuhax_manager/lodepng/" directory, which contains the following(these can be symlinks for example): "lodepng.c" and "lodepng.h".

 # Usage
 Just boot the system, the haxx will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
-The ROP right after the ROP for USE_PADCHECK, if that's even enabled, will overwrite the main-screen framebuffers with data from elsewhere, resulting in junk being displayed.
+The ROP right after the ROP for USE_PADCHECK, if that's even enabled, will overwrite the main-screen framebuffers with data from elsewhere.

 When the ROP returns from the haxx to running the actual Home Menu code, such as when USE_PADCHECK is used where the current PAD state doesn't match the specified state, Home Menu will use the "theme" data from this hax: the end result is that it appears to use the same theme as the default one(when the THEMEDATA_PATH build option wasn't used).